Zionist Occupation Government conspiracy theory: Conspiracy and terminology

-The association of Jews with the control of economic forces is the modern resurgence of an old stereotype, that of the "greedy Jewish merchant", that has been present in the Christian world since the Middle Ages.
-The conspiracy theory illustrates a specifically American far-right agrarian preoccupation, namely the vital possibility of extinction allegedly faced by the rural world, seen as the backbone of America, a danger caused by a remote, centralized and power-hungry metropolitan elite corrupted by "alien" influences.
-The ZOG concept is an evolution of early conspiracy theories of Jewish control over the world.
-Activists imagined a variety of plots gravitating around the original conspiracy theory—for instance, that as many as 4,000 Jews were warned of the September 11 attacks.
-Believers also claim that ZOG-like forces control American foreign policy.
-Despite their singularities, most ZOG theories involve the idea of a Jewish power over finance or banking, including one imagining Jewish control of the Federal Reserve.
+Neo-Nazis often personify ZOG as the Anti-Defamation League, due to its many conflicts with the neo-Nazi movement.
+The association of Jews with the control of economic forces is a modern resurgence of an old stereotype, that of the "greedy Jewish merchant", present in the Christian world since the Middle Ages.
+The conspiracy theory illustrates a specifically American far-right agrarian preoccupation, namely the possibility of extinction allegedly faced by the rural world, seen as the backbone of America, a danger caused by a remote, centralized, power-hungry metropolitan elite corrupted by "alien" influences.
+Most ZOG theories involve the idea of Jewish power over finance or banking, such as control of the Federal Reserve.